 The site offers a much-improved search function, with results broken down into a variety of categories.
 Our default option gives you results from the previous five years for both Houses, but you can customise each search to your preferences.
 The search tool now has a visual interface—you can find tips on how to use this on the search page.

 Once the daily part has been published, you can link to specific contributions.
 You can also see a particular Member’s contributions and voting record aggregated on their personal page, which you’ll find by clicking on their name when they’ve spoken in a debate or searching for them specifically.
 The link to that page can then be bookmarked if you want to view it again.

 What’s different about our historical content?

 The vast majority of our historical content was generated by scanning physical copies of bound volumes and converting the output into a format that could be processed for web presentation.
 As a result, this content does not have the additional metadata associated with our current output, which means that it is currently not possible to search by Member or to aggregate all a Member’s output on an individual page, for example.
 We will be looking at ways of enriching our historical content as the project progresses.

 In addition, as a by-product of the scanning process, there may be errors within the text when characters have been mis-scanned, or unexpected structures for a day’s proceedings.
-We’ll be correcting these errors as and when we become aware of them or when they are flagged by users.
+We’ll be correcting these errors as and when we become aware of them.

 We are aware that a small number of volumes for both Houses are missing from the website.
 We aim to locate these volumes in a suitable format for publication.
 If you are looking for content from between 2005 and 2006, you may be able to access this through a legacy site.